John McCain 2000 presidential campaign: New Hampshire

 By skipping Iowa, McCain was able to focus instead on the New Hampshire primary, where his message held appeal to independents and where Bush's father had never been very popular.
 At first, McCain attracted small crowds and little media attention.
 But by November 1999, McCain had become competitive, measuring evenly with Bush in polls.
 Bush said he realized McCain was a strong candidate there: "If I had to guess why Senator McCain is doing well, it's people respect him and so do I. He's a good man."

 McCain traveled on a campaign bus called the Straight Talk Express, whose name capitalized on his reputation as a political maverick who would speak his mind.
 In visits to towns he gave a ten-minute talk focused on campaign reform issues, then announced he would stay until he answered every question that everyone had.
 He pledged that "I will never tell you a lie."
 He conducted 114 of these town hall meetings, speaking in every town in New Hampshire in an example of "retail politics" that overcame Bush's familiar name.
 His growing number of supporters became known as "McCainiacs".
+Retrospective coverage would return repeatedly to the scale of this effort, with CBS News noting in 2018 that McCain had held 114 town halls across the state and had made New Hampshire central to his political identity.